nwaehner/ExoplANNET-2.0/README.md

 This repository contains the code used for simulation (based on the previously done by L. A. Nieto for his paper), the trained neural network and some examples for testing.

-Below are examples showing the simulated RV data, the GLS periodogram, and the NN prediction.
+Below are examples showing the simulated RV data (sampled on real stellar observation calendars), the GLS periodogram, and the NN prediction.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/90ccbf27-cf42-4e8e-98bf-ac308d15e375" alt="imagen_buena" width="80%">